 Yet, Japan's initial gains did not produce a rapid end to the conflict, which lasted for almost nineteen months.
 The fighting on land revolved around the desperate siege of Port Arthur (May 1904-January 1905) and huge battles fought in Manchuria - Liaoyang (August-September 1904), Shaho (October 1904), and Mukden (February-March 1905).
 Neither side proved able to deliver a knockout blow.
 Rather, Russian forces retreated into the interior of Manchuria, stretching Japan's supply lines.
 This war thus illustrates the relationship between operations and war termination.
 By the spring of 1905, Japan was physically exhausted and Russia was politically unstable.
 Japan had also used up its financial and manpower reserves.
 Moreover, although Russia had overcome transportation bottlenecks to reverse Japan's numerical superiority in theater, the defeats suffered by the Russian armed forces provoked outbreaks of revolutionary violence throughout the empire, with the result that Russia's will to fight began to evaporate even as it marshaled its logistical capacity to defeat Japan.
+War weariness led both sides to accept President Theodore Roosevelt's offer to mediate an end to the war.

 Naval operations loomed large in determining the outcome of this conflict.
 Russian naval forces neither coordinated with each other nor with Russian land forces.
-The cruiser squadron sortie based from Vladivostok caused consternation among the Japanese when it disrupted commercial traffic, but for only a very short time.
-The Japanese kept the Port Arthur Squadron bottled up in port except for a brief period when Russian mines sank two of Japan's six battleships and Admiral Stepan O. Makarov commanded sorties that threatened vital Japanese sea lines of communication.
-After Makarov went down with the Russian flagship Petropavlovsk in April 1904, however, the Port Arthur Squadron at anchor while reducing Port Arthur.
+The Vladivostok cruiser squadron caused consternation among the Japanese public when it disrupted commercial traffic, but only for a short time.
+Admiral Stepan O. Makarov's aggressive leadership at Port Arthur threatened vital Japanese sea lines of communication.
+However, Japan kept the Port Arthur Squadron bottled up in port except for a brief period when Russian mines sank two of Japan's six battleships.
+After Makarov went down with the Russian flagship Petropavlovsk in April 1904, the Port Arthur Squadron at anchor while reducing Port Arthur.

-In contrast to Russian paralysis at sea, Japanese naval forces commanded by Admiral T $\bar{o}g\bar{o}$ Heihachir $\bar{o}$ focused on neutralizing Russian naval forces so that the Imperial Japanese Army could land men and supplies on the Asian mainland unimpeded.
-Indeed, the Japanese achieved a series of notable successes at sea.
+In contrast to Russian paralysis at sea, Japanese naval forces commanded by Admiral Tōgō Heihachirō focused on neutralizing Russian naval forces so that the Imperial Japanese Army could land men and supplies on the Asian mainland unimpeded.
+Indeed, the Japanese navy achieved a series of notable successes at sea.
 The Battle of Tsushima - at which the Russian Baltic Fleet was annihilated after steaming 18,000 miles from the Baltic Sea to Northeast Asia - is often considered a classic example of a decisive fleet engagement.
 The Imperial Japanese Army, on the other hand, jeopardized its primary mission of annihilating the Russian Army in Manchuria in order to prosecute a Joint operation with the navy against Port Arthur.
 This division of forces deprived the army of the numerical superiority necessary to envelop Russian land forces.